lorenav1901/applied_statistical_modeling/README.md

 # applied_statistical_modeling
-Here is the report, the R script and the graphs along with some other stuff
+In this github repository there is the report, the r-script, the package snapshot, the datasets (original and cleaned) and all the graphs and plots from the report